helenclx/leilukin-site/src/links/stardew-valley-mod-list.md

 : No

 Leilukin’s Comment
-: What bothers me about the hay in Stardew Valley is that if your silos are full, you cannot collect hay at all, not even as extra items in your inventory.
+: What bothers me about the hay in {% cite "Stardew Valley" %} is that if your silos are full, you cannot collect hay at all, not even as extra items in your inventory.
 This mod fixes that.

 ---